Version 1.9 ©Alex Fung, August 2020.

 In this walkthrough, you can follow three different approaches (OP, LH and OPLH).
 Refer to this section for explanations.

 This mission uses a version number (starting with 1.0) independent of the main document.

 After the easiest mission in the whole game, you are now facing the longest and most difficult one.
 I am a slow player, but you can expect to spend a very long time on this mission.
 Look at the statistics to find out how much time you spent on the previous missions: add them together and divide by two — that is roughly the time you will spend in RTC!
 However since you are following my walkthrough, you will probably need only half as much time as without.

 RTC is a mission you will have difficulty to survive without a walkthough.
 Yet there are many different ways to complete the mission.
-I have considered two different approaches:
+I have considered three different approaches:

 To further complicate matters, there are tasks you do not need to perform at Hard/Normal.
 More about it when we come to those tasks.

 Most walkthroughs I found are somewhere in between.
 They ask you to do something in advance, but not all.
 You will still repeat a lot of trips with them.
 After a lot of thought, I have chosen the second (OP) approach.
 Yet I will provide information and links for you to follow (jump back and forth in the walkthrough) if you want to play it LH.

 Since the choice of approach will change the order you will visit the places, that means the cumulative loot count will also be different.
 Indicate your chosen approach and game difficulty using drop boxes near the top, and the cumulative loot count will be adjusted accordingly.